OdinBurntwaffle/capeTrader/README.md

 3. Part 3: Navigating the menu to confirm and augment your cape.
 This takes me 2-3 seconds to confirm manually.
 (Involves 2 outgoing 0x05B packets)

-4. Part 4: Waiting and receiving your newly augmented cape back.
+4. Part 4: Waiting and receiving your newly augmented cape.
 This takes anywhere from 1 to 3 seconds and can't be controlled by the player.
 (Involves the incoming 0x01D packet)

 The cape trader addon uses packets in order to substantially speed up parts one and three from above at a speed that would not normally be possible.
 Therefore if you use this addon you could potentially look suspicious.
 Part 1 of the process takes only 1 second using this addon.
 If this makes you uncomfortable you can change the value of the TRADE_DELAY variable in the capeTrader.lua file to a more reasonable amount if you wish.
 This addon does part 3 pretty much instantaneously once the incoming 0x034 packet is received from part 2.
 So once again you can look suspicious again during this stage.
 There is currently no option to add a delay to this at the moment but it is being considered to have such a delay.
 The time it takes for part 2 and 4 should not be that different from you augmenting capes manually.